 Includes products that are in active sales as well as those that are sold out.
-Residential products are included once they posses a certificate of occupancy.
-Marriett Vacation Club includes Horizons by Marriett Vacation Club products that were previously reported concertable.
+Residential products are included once they possess a certificate of occupancy.

 Marriott Vacation Club includes Horizons by Marriott Vacation Club products that were previously reported separately.